April 1, 2021

 Part Eight Accredited Healthcare Administration Degree Programs

-While there are many factors in determining the right program, especially an advanced healthcare administration degree program, accreditation is the MOST important.
-This is even more important when choosing between online and in-person.
+While there are many factors in determining the right healthcare administration degree, especially an advanced program, accreditation is the MOST important.
+No matter what program you choose - private or public, in person or online - you must ensure it is accredited.

 Why Accreditation is Important